-PHAR-4144 Systems Pharmacology III
+PHAR-4144 Systems Pharmacology III (4)

-This course examines those topics that provide the foundation for the rational use of pharmacotherapeutic agents in treating disorders of the cardiovascular, renal, and endocrine (pancreatic) systems.
+This course examines those topics that provide the foundation for the rational use of pharmacotherapeutic agents in treating select disorders of the cardiovascular, inflammatory, gastrointestinal, and endocrine systems.
 The relevant anatomy and physiology of these systems are discussed in detail, as are the molecular disease etiologies of the disorders.
 The properties and actions of the pharmacological agents used in the treatment of each disorder and the molecular, cellular, and systems effects of these agents are discussed.
 A primary focus of this and all courses in this sequence is integration of concepts.

-PHAR-4147 Pathophys&Therapeutics I
+PHAR-4147 Pathophys&Therapeutics I (4)